Two Evil Eyes: "The Black Cat"

 Crime scene photographer Rod Usher enters a building decorated with the abject remains of dismantled corpses.
 A naked woman lies bound to a table, sliced in two by a huge pendulum-like blade.
-Rod is frequently called upon the local authorities—led by Detective LeGrand—to document crime scenes in the area.
+Rod is frequently called upon by the local authorities — led by Detective LeGrand — to document crime scenes in the area.

 After arriving at his house, Rod works in his darkroom developing the photos when his work is interrupted by the appearance of a black cat, which has apparently been adopted by his live-in girlfriend Annabel.
-Annabel is a violinist who gives private lessons to local high school students who show up at the house after their school classes.
+Annabel is a violinist who gives private lessons to local high school students, which they attend at the house after their school classes.

 Over the next several days, an antipathy grows between Rod and the cat, a situation worsened by Annabel's excessive protection of it.
 Driven to distraction by the cat's apparent hatred of him, Rod eventually strangles it during a photo shoot he has set up, with the cat being the subject.
 Rod then uses the photos of him strangling the cat in his newest photography book, Metropolitan Horrors.
-As Annabel begins to realize what has happened to her pet, the couple argues violently, and Rod has a nightmare in which he is executed by medieval persons for murdering the cat.
+As Annabel begins to realize what has happened to her pet, the couple argues violently and Rod has a nightmare set in medieval Europe in which he is impaled for murdering the cat.

-One day, when Annabel finally spots his book in a shop window, with the strangled cat on the front cover, she immediately makes plans to leave Rod.
+Some time later Annabel spots his book in a shop window, with the strangled cat on the front cover.
+Overcome by horror, she makes plans to leave Rod.
 Meanwhile, Rod is drinking heavily at a local bar.
 He becomes unnerved when the barmaid, Eleonora, gives him a stray black cat, identical to Annabel's cat.
-Rod notices that the feline has an identical white marking on its chest.
-Rod brings the cat home and sets about to kill it again, but Annabel rescues it, prompting Rod to kill her with a meat cleaver.
+Rod notices that the feline has an identical white marking on its chest like a gibbet and noose.
+Rod brings the cat home and sets about to kill it again, but Annabel rescues it; their argument becomes physical and culminates in Rod killing her with a meat cleaver.
 When his suspicious next-door neighbor and landlord, Mr. Pym, arrives at his door, Rod assures him that nothing is wrong.

-Rod conceals Annabel's behind a wall in the house and invents a story to explain Annabel's disappearance to her music students, Betty and Christian, when they show up the next day for their violin lessons.
-Christian, who doubts Rod's story, confides in Mr. and Mrs. Pym about his suspicions that Rod might have killed Annabel.
-When a friend of Annabel's in New York keeps phoning the house to ask about her whereabouts, Rod disconnected the phone.
-When the black cat appears from behind the wall, Rod kills it with a saw and disposes of it in a dumpster.
+Rod conceals Annabel's remains behind a wall in the house and invents a story to explain Annabel's disappearance to her music students, Betty and Christian, when they show up the next day for their violin lessons.
+Christian, who doubts Rod's story, confides in Mr. Pym and his wife Gloria about his suspicions that Rod might have killed Annabel.
+When a friend of Annabel's in New York keeps phoning the house to ask about her whereabouts, Rod disconnects the phone.
+Rod then hears scratching sounds from behind the wall in which he has entombed Annabel: it's the black cat forcing its way through the soft plaster.
+When the cat appears from behind the wall, Rod kills it with a saw and disposes of it in a dumpster.